dtcenter/METplus/docs/Users_Guide/existing_builds_template.rst

             * Users should create a file like /work2/06612/tg859120/frontera/METplus/frontera.user_name.conf to set a personalized INPUT_BASE and OUTPUT_BASE.

-.. dropdown:: Docker Hub - Coming Soon!
+.. dropdown:: DockerHub - Coming Soon!

    | **MET**
    | *Last Updated:*